 Accredited Buddhist psychology degree programs do not currently exist; however, courses in Buddhist psychology are often available within transpersonal psychology graduate degree programs.
 Applicants to these programs typically need a bachelor's degree, and Ph.D. applicants may also need a master's degree.
-Continuing education and professional development courses that focus on Buddhist psychology may also be found through Buddhist and transpersonal psychology universities and organizations.
+Continuing education and professional development courses that focus on Buddhist psychology are also available.

 Master of Arts in Transpersonal Psychology

 Coursework in transpersonal psychology programs explore the integration of traditional psychological theories with spiritual concepts.
-Students learn experimental therapy techniques and exercises, as well as the principles of Eastern religions, including Buddhism.
-Programs may include courses in:
+Students learn experimental therapy techniques and exercises as well as the principles of Eastern religions, including Buddhism.
+Programs take two to three years to complete and may include courses in:

 - Transpersonal psychology foundations